typesense/typesense-website/new-site/docs-site/content/0.19.0/api/api-clients.md

   </template>
 </Tabs>

-If you're using our Javascript client to access Typesense directly from the browser, be sure to start the Typesense server with the `--enable-cors` flag.
+If you're using our JavaScript client to access Typesense directly from the browser, be sure to start the Typesense server with the `--enable-cors` flag.